-Biking is becoming a more popular way to get around, and for a good reason – it’s a great exercise, it’s environmentally friendly, and it can save you money!
-There are plenty of great cycling destinations in the world, and each one has its own unique set of benefits.
+Biking is becoming a more popular way to get around, and for a good reason – it’s great exercise, it’s environmentally friendly, and it can save you money!
+There are plenty of great cycling destinations in the world, each with its unique set of benefits.
 Whether you’re looking for a city with bike-friendly infrastructure or a place with stunning scenery, there’s undoubtedly a perfect destination!

 If you’re looking for a bike-friendly city, look no further – we’ve compiled a list of the best bike-friendly cities in the world.
-Whether you’re into mountain biking or street cycling, these cities have something to offer everyone who loves to ride.
-So strap on your helmet and get ready for some serious fun!
+Strap on your helmet, and get ready for some serious fun!

 Best Bike-Friendly Cities in the World